The History of Franchising

 Many years later, franchising became more entrenched in the UK with the advent of the tied pub system.
 Following the introduction of legislation making it very expensive to keep and maintain a public house in the 18th century, licensees began to struggle to operate successfully.
 Recognising that it was in their interests to have a secure and stable market for their products, brewers began to offer publicans the opportunity of financial support in return for exclusivity over what was sold in the pub.
 Thus a familiar system, that remains widely-used in the licensed trade today, was born.

 The Singer Effect

 The origins of franchising as it’s come to be known and defined today can be clearly pinpointed to one man: Isaac Singer.
 After the US Civil War in the 1860s Singer had achieved the ability to mass-produce his famous sewing machines, but had no economically viable way of repairing and maintaining them across a country as geographically vast as the USA.

 He began to license out servicing and repairs to local merchants around the country, who were later permitted to become regional salesmen for the machines too.
 Singer’s use of a contract for this arrangement introduced the earliest form of franchise agreements, and the first modern franchise system was born.

 Over the following century, forms of franchising became more widely used in the US as a way to standardise products and standards from one coast to another.
-First was the car dealership model pioneered by General Motors in the early 1900s, granting exclusive rights and territories to franchise business owners; then oil companies and grocery stores began to take advantage of a business model that offered them a route of fast growth towards national distribution with reduced risk.
+First was the car dealership model pioneered by General Motors in the early 1900s, granting exclusive rights and territories; then oil companies and grocery stores began to take advantage of a business model that offered them a route of fast growth towards national distribution with reduced risk.